JBDiscord/Archiver-Bot/README.md

 7. In the console, run `npm run prod`
 ### !!
 If this does not work please open an issue. !!

+## Bugs and proposed features
+If you run into a bug please open an bug issue.

+If you want to add a feature to Archiver please open a discussion in Discussions before opening a pull request.

 [Design Doc](https://github.com/tonymoooon543/Archiver-Bot/blob/master/DESIGN.md)
 <br>
 Discord - *coming sooner or later*